Synchronisation Channel

 Rsync Options

+You can control many aspects of the file transfer using rsync options and filter rules.
 The options specified on a channel affect only this channel.
-In this example the --delete option is defined to clean the destination from unwanted files.
+In the following example below the --delete option is defined to clean the destination from unwanted files.

 # The option: rsync --delete is set (see the